 Walk from downtown Chelan to Don Morse Park.
 It has everything from a putting course, bumper boats and swimming areas to the other comforts of a park – a covered picnic area, a basketball court, playground equipment, swings, restrooms and pop machines.
 Additional attractions everyone will enjoy are Rally Alley Go-Karts, a go-cart track situated between the Bumper Boats and The Green at Don Morse Park, and a skate park.
 Riverwalk Park makes a one-mile scenic loop that is excellent for rollerbladers and walkers, and features several great fishing holes for the kids.
 Picnic areas, boat docking, miniature golf, a swimming hole, restrooms and RV and tent camping can all be found at Lakeshore RV Park in downtown Chelan.
 Lakeside Park, just west of Chelan, offers a swimming hole, picnic area, restrooms, volleyball, a basketball hoop and playground equipment.
 Manson Bay Park and Willow Point Park offer family fun and swimming on the north shore of Lake Chelan in Manson.

-Just one mile from Chelan, Slidewaters has 10 slides, a Kiddies Aqua Zoo, an arcade, a volleyball area, a gift shop and space for group functions.
+Just one mile from Chelan, Slidewaters has boasts slides for all ages, a Kiddies Aqua Zoo, an arcade, a volleyball area, a gift shop and space for group functions.
 Open Memorial Day weekend until Labor Day.

 Thunder Alley is the latest in family fun at Chelan Lanes.
 Open seven days a week, this is one activity the whole family is sure to enjoy.